Learn English with “The Big Bang Theory:” 5 Hilarious Scenes with Useful Lessons

 Want to learn English?

-I’ll show you exactly how to learn English by watching everyone’s favorite American comedy, “The Big Bang Theory.”
+Then I’ll show you exactly how to learn English by watching one of the most popular American comedies, “The Big Bang Theory.”

 Who Are “The Big Bang Theory” Characters?

-Howard is a grown man still living with his mom.
+- Howard is a grown man still living with his mom.
 He’s obsessed with getting a girlfriend but is terrible when it comes to women.
-Like his best friend, Raj is also terrible with women and cannot even speak when there’s a woman in the room.

 Without further ado, check out the following scenes for some great new English vocabulary!